Top new age and spiritual self-help books

 I have resolved my biggest emotional issues with the knowledge and understanding that I have gained over the years and put into practice.

 Along the way, I have also learned a lot of things in the areas of career, manifesting the lifestyle I want, and maintaining my health, which has greatly helped me, all thanks to the awesome life-changing books I have listed in this post.

 Market Research writes that the U.S. self-improvement market was worth a staggering $9.9 billion in 2016, out of which self-improvement books represent $800 million market.
 And no wonder why, people want to know more about themselves, what is the point of life, why they are here, how to heal from their physical and emotional issues, and of course they want to know how to prosper in their lives and make their dreams come true.

 I wanted to know all those things too.
 I struggled for years.
 Fast forward two decades later I have read hundreds of books and I have done years of research in my pursuit of answers.

 In this post I have put together the best self-help, spiritual, and personal development books that have been the catalyst for my healing and success.
-They have totally changed my life forever.
 I hope they will be of assistance to you too.